pearu/callseq/README.md

 $ callseq++ callseq/cxx/src --apply --show-diff
 ```

-that will insert CallSeq hooks into C++ files under
+that will insert CallSeq hooks into all C++ files under
+`callseq/cxx/src` (in the given example there is just one C++ source
-`callseq/cxx/src`.
-With the option `--show-diff`, the changes to
-source files will be shown:
+file).
+With the option `--show-diff`, the changes to source files will
+be shown as follows:

 ```
 Found 1 C++ header/source files in callseq/cxx/src